UK Manufacturers Importing Materials From Outside The EU

 How do I get a commodity code?

-To get started the GOV.UK website offer a step-by-step guide to finding your unique commodity code, it can be found via this link.
+To get started the GOV.UK website offer a step-by-step guide to finding your unique commodity code.
 If you have any questions you can, of course, let us know - drop our import team an email at imports@tudorfreight.com.

-If you would like to know more about commodity codes in further detail, please see our full blog here.
+If you would like to know more about commodity codes in further detail, please see our page commodity codes what are they and why do we need them?

 Do I need a licence to import my goods?